 This is not that kind of article.
 We want to help you get to the reality of your supporters’ Facebook habits.

 And guess what?
 You've had access to that info this entire time!
-Facebook actually tells you when your supporters are on Facebook, right there on your organization's page.
+Facebook actually tells you when your supporters are on Facebook, right there in your organization's Facebook account.

 So why would you go by general recommendations or averages, when you have your supporters' cold, hard facts at your fingertips...?

 Well, frankly, it's because so few page managers even know they have access to this data, let alone where to find it.

 But not you!
 After reading this, you'll know exactly where to find this helpful info and how to use it to the benefit your organization and your cause.

 Login and navigate to your nonprofit’s page on Facebook.
 At the top, you’ll see an Insights tab.
 Click on it.